eggag32/ArugoBot/README.md

 # ArugoBot
 When my friends and I were practicing for competitive programming contests we used [Arugo](https://github.com/phattd15/arugo) quite a bit, and it was a lot of fun.
-After some time it stopped being hosted (I rehosted it [here](https://eggag33.pythonanywhere.com/) and it seems to work though).
+After some time it stopped being hosted (I rehosted it [here](https://eggag33.pythonanywhere.com/) and it seems to work, but maybe don't trust it with sensitive information).
-So I decided to write a Discord bot with similar functionality: my hope is that it makes it more convenient to practice with others.
+So I decided to write a Discord bot with similar functionality: my hope is that it makes it more convenient and fun to practice with others.
 Credit (and thanks!) to [phattd15](https://github.com/phattd15)/[polarity-ac](https://github.com/polarity-ac) for the original idea!

 ## Usage